Hyedryn/elikopy/docs/elikopy_project.rst

 Main available processing steps
 -------------------------------

-Using a rich set of functions, data processed with ElikoPy are firstly audited to ensure that the image dimension match the dimension of the b-value and b-vector files along the acquisitions parameters and index files.
+Using a rich set of functions, processed data are firstly audited to ensure that the image dimension match the dimension of the b-value and b-vector files along the acquisitions parameters and index files.
 If successful, a dedicated storage folder for each subject is generated.
 Afterward, preprocessing can be applied to correct and enhanced the raw image.
-This includes, brain extraction, reslicing, Principal Component Analysis (PCA) based denoising using the Marchenko-Pastur distribution, suppression in image space of Gibbs ringing artifacts, estimation and correction of the susceptibility induced field, modeling and correction of subject movements and finally, bias field correction.
+This includes, brain extraction, reslicing, Principal Component Analysis (PCA) based denoising using the Marchenko-Pastur distribution, suppression in image space of Gibbs ringing artifacts, estimation and correction of the susceptibility induced and Eddy current induced distortions, modeling and correction of subject movements and finally, bias field correction.
 After the preprocessing, a white matter mask registered on diffusion data can be obtained using a T1 image or computed directly from diffusion data by segmenting an Anisotropic Power (AP) map.

 As seen in the figure below, four distinct algorithms for the estimation of the microstructure are available.
-Subsequently, the pipeline adds the possibility to register the computed metrics in a common space given by either one of the study subjects or by an atlas.
+Subsequently, the pipeline adds the possibility to register the computed metrics in a common space given by either one of the study subject or by an atlas.
 Finally, from there, ElikoPy can output statistical results for population studies by aligning metrics from multiple subjects into a common space and performing region wise, voxel wise and cluster wise statistics.